elba7r/system/erpnext/docs/user/manual/en/stock/tools/quality-inspection.md

-In ERPNext, you can mark your incoming or outgoing products for Quality Inspection.
-To enable ERPNext to perform this function, go to :
+In Revalue, you can mark your incoming or outgoing products for Quality Inspection.
+To enable Revalue to perform this function, go to :

 > Stock > Quality Inspection > New